How to have a Cheese and Wine Tasting!

 following French cheeses, wines and accompaniments for a tasting.
 There is enough for about 10 people

-1 bottle Sancerre, We like Pascal Jolivet Sancerre.
+1 bottle Sancerre, I like Pascal Jolivet Sancerre.

 1 bottle Chardonnay, Chateau St. Jean Sonoma Valley is excellent for the low